lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 Output:

 ```
-/warm_archive/ws/mark-my_inputdata
+/warm_archive/ws/marie-my_inputdata
 remaining extensions  : 2
 remaining time in days: 365
 ```

+!!!Attention
-<span style="color:red">Attention:</span> The warm archive is not built for billions of files.
-There
-is a quota active of 100.000 files per group.
+    The warm archive is not built for billions of files.
+There is a quota for 100.000 files per group.
 Please archive data.

 To see your active quota use:

 ```
 qinfo quota /warm_archive/ws/
 ```

 Note that the workspaces reside under the mountpoint /warm_archive/ws/ and not /warm_archive anymore.

 ## F.A.Q

 **Q**: I am getting the error `Error: could not create workspace directory!`

 **A**: Please check the "locale" setting of your ssh client.
-Some clients (e.g. the one from MacOSX) set values that are not valid on Taurus.
+Some clients (e.g. the one from MacOSX) set values that are not valid on our zih systems.
 You should overwrite LC_CTYPE and set it to a valid locale value like:

 ```
 export LC_CTYPE=de_DE.UTF-8
 ```

 A list of valid locales can be retrieved via `locale -a`.
-Please use only UTF8 (or plain) settings.
+Please only use UTF8 (or plain) settings.
 Avoid "iso" codepages!

+**Q**: I am getting the error `Error: target workspace does not exist!`  when trying to restore my workspace.

+**A**: The workspace you want to restore into is either not on the same file system or you used the wrong name.
+Use only the short name that is listed after `id:` when using `ws_list`